tvilight4/MyBlog/docs/index.md

 Tests were written using pytest, and the LLM responses were mocked because GitHub cannot directly call Ollama.
 The Pydantic library was extensively used to validate the values returned at various steps, ensuring the format and data types were in accordance with the requirements.

 The entire code was then dockerized.Once the Python script was fully functional, we developed a FastAPI service to run it, which was then integrated with a React frontend.
 The react frontend plays a crucial role as the final json with only a single diagnois is created only when the user selects a specific diagnosis from the droppable provided by the UI.

 When we were done with a fully functional python script using gemma we also experimented with the OpenAI gpt4 model the key to which was provided by our organization for the purpose of studying and comparing the eficiencies of open source models and closed models.

+In order to understand how the columns were analysed for each individual category and how does the react UI aid in the diagnosis annotations click [here](page3.md).

 During the entire course of the project we documented our work and progress on hackmd.